The Business Model Canvas Graveyard

 Surprising?
 Not even slightly.

-The Star and the Copycats
+The Star and the Copycats: Why Originals Dominate and Knockoffs Fade

 The Rubik’s Cube tells you everything you need to know about what happens after a breakthrough.
 Ernő Rubik invented the well-known puzzle in the 1970s; it hit global markets in 1980, and suddenly everyone wanted one.
 Hundreds of millions of units sold.
 The thing embedded itself in popular culture, education, competitive speedcubing—everywhere.
 I was absolutely in love with it when I was ten years old.